rthome/CubeDemo/README.md

     $ ./CubeDemo

 On Windows, download CMake, generate a Visual Studio solution, and use Visual Studio to build the program.
+On Mac, either do the build on the command line as shown above, or generate an Xcode project.